agaby/darl-dev/Darl.GraphQL/md/handling_defaults.md

 DARL has the _otherwise_ operator to handle this set of circumstances.

-A rule starting with _otherwise if_ rather than _if_ is gramatically identical in all other respects to any other rule, but this rule is held in reserve to fire if no other rules fire for the controlling output.
+A rule starting with _otherwise if_ rather than _if_ is grammatically identical in all other respects to any other rule, but this rule is held in reserve to fire if no other rules fire for the controlling output.

 The inference engine permits only one _otherwise if_ rule per output.